What Are Quality Objectives For ISO 9001?

 Management Improvement Programme

-organizations are required to establish and maintain one or more management improvement programmes for achieving their objectives.
+organizations are required to establish and maintain one or more management improvement programs for achieving their objectives.

-The management improvement programme is a key element to the success of the QMS.
-Properly designed and implemented, management programmes should achieve the objectives and, consequently, improve your organization’s performance.
+The management improvement program is a key element to the success of the QMS.
+Properly designed and implemented, management programs should achieve the objectives and, consequently, improve your organization’s performance.

 6.2.2 Objectives & Planning to Achieve Them